FOREX-Euro steadies, Aussie up after core inflation

 yen.

-minutes of the bank's April 7 meeting, all of which were seen as
+Stevens and minutes of its April 7 meeting, read as raising the

 "The case (for easing rates) hasn't disappeared... but it